 Applicant has a minimum of two years of continuous past employment record in a country (or countries) on the list above.

 Eligible applicants will be required to submit supporting documentation, sent to the department directly by their employer(s).
 Documentation indicating the period(s) of employment and location must be sent directly to email@example.com.
 If such documentation cannot be provided, applicants must meet the Graduate College English proficiency requirement before the admission process can be finalized.
 To strengthen their application, these applicants are generally encouraged to submit official scores.

-- To be eligible for all forms of financial aid awarded by the Department of Computer Science, a TOEFL iBT score (Speaking section only) must be submitted, regardless of eligibility of waiver for admission requirements.
-If currently working on an academic degree in the US or country whose official native language is English (not medium of instruction), this requirement supersedes the waiver of the TOEFL by the university.
+- To be eligible for any departmental financial aid, you must submit valid (less than two years old at start of classes) TOEFL iBT or IELTS speak scores regardless of eligibility of waiver for admission requirements.
+If currently working on an academic degree in the US or a country whose official native language is English (not medium of instruction), this requirement supersedes the waiver of the TOEFL by the university.

-- This requirement is regardless of naturalized U.S. citizenship or permanent residency and is for any assistantships (RA or TA).
+- This requirement is regardless of naturalized U.S. citizenship or permanent residency.
 Non-submission of these scores will restrict the department from giving full financial aid considerations.